btjm123/DrawingApp/README.md

 - Implemented a neat user interface,added reset functionality and some simple colour presets.
 - Simple and primitive drawing
-- (NEW) Make a paintbrush follow the user's hand as they draw,allowing for greater interaction)
+- Make a paintbrush follow the user's hand as they draw,allowing for greater interaction
-- (NEW) Make an eraser do the same thing provided they have chosen the eraser tool.
+- Make an eraser do the same thing provided they have chosen the eraser tool.
-- (NEW) Erase parts of your drawing
+- Erase parts of your drawing
-- (NEW) Save your artwork into your photos
+- Save your artwork into your photos
-- (NEW) Set Up the user interface for the Settings View Controller with Auto Layout.
+- Set Up the user interface for the Settings View Controller with Auto Layout.
+- (NEW) Passing data between ViewController and SettingsVC and vice versa.
+- (NEW) Import an image and draw on the image,rendering as an image as a whole(like SnapChat)

 #TODO
 - Share your image via Facebook using Social Framework or UIActivityViewController
-- Create a settings view controller to add more customization(such as change brush size,colours etc.)
+- (WORK IN PROGRESS) Create a settings view controller to add more customization(such as change brush size,colours etc.)